SoftwareAG/c8y-docs/content/cockpit/widgets-collection.md

 **Parameters to configure**

-Target assets or devices: Select which devices are shown on the map.
+* Target assets or devices: Select which devices are shown on the map.
 If a group is selected, all devices in that group (but not in any subgroups) are visible.
+* Marker icon: Icon of the marker on the map.
+* Zoom level: Default zoom level of the map.
+* Center bound: The default map coordinates.
+* Refresh interval: The refresh interval for the selected device or asset.

 {{< c8y-admon-info >}}
 If none of the target device(s) has a known location, then the widget shows a world map without icons.